manudarp/vite-react-express-boilerplate/README.md

 # Vite Svelte Express Boilerplate
 > Boilerplate with Vite, Svelte and Express.js to easily create your web apps.

 This boilerplate is a fork of [joeynguyen/vite-react-express-boilerplate](https://github.com/joeynguyen/vite-react-express-boilerplate), but replaces React with Svelte.
 Its structure also has been renovated.
+The Svelte development folders are separated from the express-app folder.
+Your express-app structure is the same generated with the package express-generator.

 This boilerplate contains all the tools you need to build a modern web app with JavaScript, Svelte, Vite, and Express.
 You can use it to quickly bootstrap your project.